forem/forem/docs/frontend/styles.md

 possible ship changes which are temporarily compatable with the old and new designs.

+The key is to have good communication around what may and may not require a a bump to the `impactful_shell_version`.

 We may eventually be able to come up with new and better ways to update the cached shell.